zzzgit/mens/README.md

 ## Contributing
 Contributions are welcome!

+## TODO
+- Try to use an emitter to improve inter-layer communication.
+- Find a way to make logger and configer interdependent.

 ## Testing
 This project use mocha to test the basic functionality.
 To run tests, use the following command: